functionalscript/nanvm/nanvm-lib/src/mem/README.md

 ## Future Changes

 Each manager should have a type `Dealloc`.
 In this case, `Ref` and `MutRef` will depend on the type instead of a complete manager.
 We need to be able to pass a manager as `&mut` to `new` without taking a complete ownership of the manager.
-This feature will be usefull for single-threaded allocators because we don't need to use `CellRef` for arenas.
+This feature will be useful for single-threaded allocators because we don't need to use `Cell` for arenas.